-However, your symptoms are consistent with gastric reflux disease (gerd) or more specifically lpr (laryngopharyngeal reflux).
+However, your symptoms (constant throat clearing and nasal voice) are consistent with gastric reflux disease (gerd) or more specifically lpr (laryngopharyngeal reflux).
 It is not uncommon for someone to have gastric acid back up the throat to the level of the vocal cords and even to the nose and sinuses.
 When people have symptoms at the upper level of the throat, but not heartburn- we often call this “silent reflux”.
 Although a better term might be reflux without heartburn.

 The tissues of the nose and throat are not well suited to dealing with acid coming up from the stomach.
 The acid irritates the voice box (vocal cords) and may cause hoarseness.
 The irritated tissues make mucous as a response to the irritants- causing the feeling of flegm in the throat and a post-nasal drip.
 Acid may even go up as high as the nasal cavity, predisposing one to nasal congestion and even sinusitis.